Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 Unknown

-Handled conservatively; may be excluded depending on rules.
+Handled conservatively and may be excluded depending on rules.

 Only if exported

 “Deliverable” does not guarantee opens, replies, or sales.
-Outcomes depend on your offer, copy, sending setup, and compliance.
+Outcomes still depend on offer quality, copy, sending setup, timing, and compliance.

-Undeliverable emails are not charged (excluded automatically during export)
+Undeliverable emails are not charged and are excluded automatically during export

-Verification runs before export (browsing stays fast, export stays strict)
+Verification runs before export so browsing stays fast while export stays strict

 Cached verification improves speed and consistency